Hallodaddy070/Mr._White_compatible_with_Micrypython./README.md

 I couldn't play the game myself on my calculator and thought it was because of file size.
 It was because of the name of the file.
 Sorry to everyone who didn't know about this and didn't understand why they couldn't play the game even though they downloaded it.
 It is fixed now.

-  Casio fx-CG50 software manual:
+  Casio fx-CG50 software manual 17:22:
-  File Name Display
+  _File Name Display

   Only py files whose file names consist of ASCII characters* are displayed on the Python mode file list screen.
 Files with file names that include non-ASCII characters are not displayed.
-However, the characters below are not allowed in file names. \ / : * ? " < > | .
+However, the characters below are not allowed in file names. \ / : * ? " < > | ._

 After connecting your fx-CG50, paste the file beside the other files (not inside any folder, you can paste it inside a folder in the Python app but this is the fastest way.).
 When you open Python you will see it there, click run to play.